The Denton Scholarship Application

 - Two letters of recommendation from a teacher, counselor and/or principal on official letterhead.
 College letters of recommendation are fine.

 - Transcripts including all recorded grades from senior year and class rank if applicable

 - Copy of SAT or ACT Scores

 - Student Aid Report from Completed FAFSA application

 - At least one college acceptance letter

-Applications must be submitted by Friday, April 5, 2019.
-The recipient will be chosen by the end of May and recognized at a small dinner of past recipients, members of the selection committee and friends and benefactors in June 2019.
-You may save your work and come back at any time, but a complete application must be submitted by Friday, April 5, 2019.
+Applications must be submitted by Sunday, April 10, 2022.
+The recipient will be chosen by the end of May.
+You may save your work and come back at any time, but a complete application must be submitted by Sunday, April 10, 2022.
 Failure to meet the deadline or to include all items listed below will result in your application being deemed incomplete.

-If you have any questions, please contact Katie Britton, Scholarship Application Coordinator, at firstname.lastname@example.org.
+We understand that these are difficult times.
+If you have any questions or need accommodations to meet the scholarship deadline, please contact Katie Britton, Scholarship Application Coordinator, at email@example.com.